avidalh/udacity-fsnd-p1/README.md

 * country
 * and year of production

+Last three items were added to the `fresh_tomato.py` original file in order to be displayed in the web page.
+Background color, movie tiles hover color and shape were modified in the css part of `fresh_tomatoes.py`.

-When a film tile is clicked the youtube link to it's trailer will be open and played.
+When a film tile is clicked it's youtube trailer link will be open and played on the page.